haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 fs_id_list_max_threads = 20
 ```

 Since Seafile Pro 10.0.1, when you use go fileserver, you can set `upload_limit` and `download_limit` option in the `[fileserver]` group to limit the speed of file upload and download.
 The limit is applied per connection.
-When uploading or downloading with multiple connections, the bandwidth consumption can be added up.
+When uploading or downloading with multiple connections, the total bandwidth consumption can exceed this limit.
 It's not enabled by default.

 ```
 [fileserver]